amalv/apollo-server-lambda-postgres/README.md

 This project uses two environment files for local and production environments:

-.env.local: This file should contain your local Postgres database credentials.
+`.env.local`: This file should contain your local Postgres database credentials.
 It is used when running the project locally.

-.env.production: This file should contain your production Postgres database credentials.
+`.env.production`: This file should contain your production Postgres database credentials.
 It is used when deploying the project to production.

 Both files should have the following structure: